All Episodes

 He uses Obama's own words on him, I think.

-He does indeed, and uh, and what a joy that was to see.
+And what a joy that was to see.

 Hang on a minute.

-Hang on, hang don't don't don't hang up here, Julie.
+Don't hang up here, Julie.

-I uh misread the clock.
+Misread the clock.

-Okay, back to Julie in uh in in Riverside California.
+Okay, back to Julie in Riverside, California.

 I'm sorry to have to interrupt you like that.

-Um that's just fine.
+Oh, that's just fine.

 Sorry, pick up where you left off.

-You like the judge's ruling, you thought it was very substantive, it wasn't political, it uh actually used some of Obama's own language and turned it back against him.
+It actually used some of Obama's own language and turned it back against him.

-Well, one of the things I'm concerned about is uh the idea of Congress funding the very activities that the court has put on hold.
+Well, one of the things I'm concerned about is the idea of Congress funding the very activities that the court has put on hold.

 And if there is instead endorsement by funding, it seems to me that undermines the whole purpose of the preliminary injunction.